lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 With *Prior Probability* being our original belief, *Likelihood* being how likely the new evidence is if our belief was true, and *Posterior (Probability)* being our updated belief after considering the new evidence.

 ### To try applying Bayes' Theorem, we're given the following scenario:
-> Jane is getting married tomorrow at an outdoor ceremony in the desert.
+> "Jane is getting married tomorrow at an outdoor ceremony in the desert.
 In recent years, it has rained only 5 days each year.
 Unfortunately, the weatherman has predicted rain for tomorrow.
 When it actually rains, the weatherman correctly forecasts rain 90% of the time.
-When it doesn't rain, he incorrectly forecasts rain 10% of the time.
+When it doesn't rain, he incorrectly forecasts rain 10% of the time."

 ### What is the probability that it will rain on the day of Jane's wedding?
+The following information accompanies our scenario:
+> Solution: The sample space is defined by two mutually-exclusive events - it rains or it does not rain.
+Additionally, a third event occurs when the weatherman predicts rain.
+Notation for these events appears below.
+> <br>Event A1.
+It rains on Jane's wedding.
+Event A2.
+It does not rain on Marie's wedding.
+Event B. The weatherman predicts rain.<br />